Awesome story about one of our graduates!

 1 year of service

 I am originally from San Antonio, TX and joined HPSP before my first year of medical school.
-My wife, Erin, is also a medical student in the HPSP program.
+My wife, Erin, was also a medical student in the HPSP program.
 After completing two military away rotations during my fourth year of medical school, I elected to apply for a civilian deferment for residency.
-I will be training in OB/GYN at Wake Forest and will fulfill my HPSP commitment after residency.
+I trainied in OB/GYN at Wake Forest and will fulfill my HPSP commitment after residency.

 My Army Story